bloominstituteoftechnology/webapi-iv-guided/README.md

 ## Instructions

-Please fork this repository and follow along using your fork as the instructor deploys it to `heroku`.
+Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.